Ganesh Chaturthi 2021: How To Make Kozhukattai - A South Indian-Style Modak Recipe

-The festival of Ganesh Chaturthi is almost here!
-This year, the festival will commence on September 10 and will end on the 19th of this month.
+The festival of Ganesh Chaturthi is here!
+This year, the festival commences on September 10 (i.e. today) and will end on the 19th of this month.
 One of the most significant festivals among the Hindus, it is marked with much fervour in different parts of India.
 Food plays a major role in Ganesh pujan ritual.
 Devotees prepare various delicious sweets to offer to their beloved deity.
 While the choice of these sweets varies from person to person, one delicacy that remains constant is modak.

 This Ganesh Chaturthi, we bring a South Indian version of modak that also makes for a popular prasad option in Tamil Nadu and Kerala.
 It is called Kozhukattai.
 Much like modak, it is also a sweet dumpling made of rice flour dough and coconut-jaggery stuffing.